MichaelDFlick/OpenHobbyOS/README.md

 ## What the fuck is this

 It's a from-scratch 32-bit operating system.
-Preemptive multitasking, syscalls, VFS with initrd + ext2 + devfs, a framebuffer console with proper VT100 emulation, networking via lwIP, ACPI power management, and a custom compositor called XNX.
+Preemptive multitasking, syscalls, VFS with initrd + ext2 + devfs, a framebuffer console with proper VT100 emulation, networking via lwIP, ACPI power management, a custom compositor called XNX, and a login manager called GDM that may or may not crash depending on how the heap feels today.

 It does not have: